TCP congestion control: TCP New Reno

-It uses a variable called "recover" to record how much data needs to be recovered.
+It uses a variable called recover to record how much data needs to be recovered.
 After a retransmit timeout, it records the highest sequence number transmitted in the recover variable and exits the fast recovery procedure.
 If this sequence number is acknowledged, TCP returns to the congestion avoidance state.

 A problem occurs with New Reno when there are no packet losses but instead, packets are reordered by more than 3 packet sequence numbers.
 In this case, New Reno mistakenly enters fast recovery.
 When the reordered packet is delivered, duplicate and needless retransmissions are immediately sent.

-New Reno performs as well as SACK at low packet error rates, and substantially outperforms Reno at high error rates.
+New Reno performs as well as SACK at low packet error rates and substantially outperforms Reno at high error rates.

 TCP Vegas

 Until the mid-1990s, all of TCP's set timeouts and measured round-trip delays were based upon only the last transmitted packet in the transmit buffer.
 University of Arizona researchers Larry Peterson and Lawrence Brakmo introduced TCP Vegas in which timeouts were set and round-trip delays were measured for every packet in the transmit buffer.
 In addition, TCP Vegas uses additive increases in the congestion window.
-In a comparison study of various TCP CCAs, TCP Vegas appeared to be the smoothest followed by TCP CUBIC.
+In a 2012 comparison study of various TCP CCAs, TCP Vegas appeared to be the smoothest followed by TCP CUBIC.

 TCP Vegas was not widely deployed outside Peterson's laboratory but was selected as the default congestion control method for DD-WRT firmware v24 SP2.

 TCP Hybla

-TCP Hybla aims to eliminate penalties to TCP connections that incorporate a high-latency terrestrial or satellite radio links.
+TCP Hybla aims to eliminate penalties to TCP connections that use high-latency terrestrial or satellite radio links.
 Hybla improvements are based on analytical evaluation of the congestion window dynamics.

 TCP BIC

-Binary Increase Congestion control (BIC) is a TCP implementation with an optimized CCA for high speed networks with high latency, known as long fat networks (LFNs).
+Binary Increase Congestion control (BIC) is a TCP implementation with an optimized CCA for high-speed networks with high latency, known as long fat networks (LFNs).
 BIC is used by default in Linux kernels 2.6.8 through 2.6.18.